ChalmersGU-data-structure-courses/dsabook/src/markdown/03-analysis-part-1/06b-analysis-in-practice.md

 describing the runtime of an algorithm to be $O(3n)$, you are doing something wrong.
 Essentially, $O(n)$ is the simplified form of $O(3n)$.
 The simplification rule is that
 $O(kx)=O(x)$ for any constant $k$, so things like $4n^2$ can be simplified the same way.
-This follows directly from the intuition that $O$-notation captures growth rate.
+This follows directly from the intuition that big-$O$ captures growth rate.

 Perhaps more surprisingly, $O(n + \log(n))$ is also the same as $O(n)$.
 This makes more sense when you consider that $n + \log(n)<2n$ for large $n$,